nhaar/Waddle-Forever/guide/GUIDE.md

 Instead of using the built-in client, you can play in browser or flash projector if that is better for you.

-1. In the Waddle Client folder, there is a file called `server.exe`.
+1. In the Waddle Forever folder, there is a file called `WaddleForeverServer.exe`.
 Open it and a command prompt will show up.
 This means the game is running.

 2. For browser, go to `http://localhost/` to play.
 For Flash Projector, go to `http://localhost/boots.swf`.